Get Maintouch

 Content Structure That AI Systems Prefer

-AI systems pull facts from the first 200 words.
+In my experience working with hundreds of companies, AI systems pull facts from the first 200 words.
 State your answer immediately, not after setup.

 Every paragraph should work as a standalone citation.
 If an AI can't extract a complete answer from one paragraph without reading what's before or after, rewrite it.
 Keep paragraphs two to three sentences max.
 Short chunks improve extraction accuracy.